5 Common Questions About NSO Malpractice Insurance

 • If you are involved in an incident that you believe may result in a lawsuit

 It never hurts to be proactive in your approach.
-Whether you have been contacted about a lawsuit or suspect that you may be notified in the future, it is important to reach out to NSO immediately so we can become aware of the issue and proceed to assist in your defense.
-You’ve invested time, energy, and funds towards your nursing license and career, and you deserve protection.
-All complaints should be taken seriously, no matter how trivial or unfounded they may appear!
+Whether you have been contacted about a lawsuit or suspect that you may be notified in the future, it is important to provide notice of an incident immediately to NSO.
+You’ve invested time, energy, and funds towards your nursing license and career, and all complaints should be taken seriously, no matter how trivial or unfounded they may initially appear!

-If you have been notified of a lawsuit, anticipate one on the horizon, or have any related questions or concerns, you can submit an online contact form or call us at 1-800-247-1500 (Monday – Friday, 8 am – 6 pm ET).
+If you have been notified of a lawsuit or potential lawsuit, anticipate one, or have any related questions or concerns, you can submit an online contact form or call us at 1-800-247-1500 (Monday – Friday, 8 am – 6 pm ET).
 For more information, explore our claims guide for helpful guidance.

 4. I just submitted a malpractice claim.
 What happens next?

-A claim consultant from CNA, our underwriting partner, will contact you by phone within 24-48 hours to explain next steps and discuss what attorney options are available to you if necessary.
-Be prepared to provide the consultant with as much information as possible involving the incident.
+A claims professional from CNA, our underwriting partner, will contact you by phone within 24-48 hours to explain next steps.
+Be prepared to provide the claims professional with as much information as possible involving the incident.

-5. How long does my NSO malpractice coverage last?
+5. How long does my NSO malpractice insurance last?
 What happens after the policy ends?

 Have more questions or need assistance?